Actinology –

 - Neuron – Nerve cell.
 A cell that is specialized to conduct nerve impulses.
 Built on the Greek root neura.

-- Neurosis - A mental or personality disturbance.
-Formed by neura, plus Greek -osis, meaning "a disease".
+- Neurosis – A mental or personality disorder.
+Formed by neura, plus Greek -osis, meaning “a disease”.

 Oceanology –